Short notice cancellation of Christmas Disneyland Paris trip by Newport firm slammed for leaving children 'in tears'

 The Sleeping Beauty Castle at Disneyland Resort Paris (Picture: Francois Durand/Getty Images)

-Darren Small, 38, of Darent Close, Newport, says he was due to travel to Disneyland Paris with his family this weekend.
+Among those affected is Darren Small, 38, of Darent Close, Newport, who says he was due to travel to Disneyland Paris with his family this weekend.

 He began paying for his trip, which included accommodation, last year through instalments, and paid around £2,500 in total.